FabioGandini/uv-k1-k5v3-firmware-custom/README.md

 **Important:** for two radios to understand each other they must use the **same "modulation" (speed)** and the **same frequency**.

-## 🐢🐇 2.
-Modulation / speed (FSK450 / FSK700 / AFSK1200)

-**What it is (simply):** the "how fast we talk" setting.
-Slower = more reliable when the signal is weak; faster = quicker but needs a better signal.

-- **FSK450** — slowest, most robust (bad conditions)
-- **FSK700** — medium
-- **AFSK1200** — fastest, uses the radio chip's built-in 1200-baud modem (good
-  conditions).
-On the UV-K1 this mode is tuned to use the rock-solid factory "aircopy" radio settings, so it is the most reliable choice between two UV-K1.

-**Both radios must be set to the same one** (menu: **MsgMod**).
-This is also how a UV-K1 talks to a kamilsss655 UV-K5: pick the same modulation on both.

 ## ✅ 3.
 Delivery confirmation (ACK)